OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 D. You should bundle the entire vendor SBOM but mark all 50 components as conditionally approved in your organization's tracking system.

+Correct Answer: B

 Explanations

 A (Incorrect): This is incorrect because bundling components that are completely absent from the finalized, delivered package introduces unnecessary and inaccurate documentation into your distributed compliance artifacts.

 B (Correct): This is correct because the organization's view of required obligations dictates that you only need to bundle and declare the specific open source items that are actually present in the final delivered package.

-C (Incorrect): This is incorrect because incoming third-party software must be audited, and relevant open source components used within it must be declared to satisfy your end-to-end compliance obligations.
+C (Incorrect): This is incorrect because incoming third-party software must be audited, and relevant open source components used within the final package must be declared to satisfy your end-to-end compliance obligations.

 D (Incorrect): This is incorrect because the tracking system and the distributed compliance artifacts serve different purposes; you should not distribute a bloated 50-component SBOM to a customer when only two components are actively included in the supplied software.